mgida/PopularMoviesStage1/README.md

 user rating
 release date

-Note : In order to run the app, you must create your own Movie DB API key.
-See here for more info.
-Once you have crated an API key,insert it in the Networking class.
+Note : In order to run the app, you must create your own Movie DB API key.Once you have crated an API key,insert it in the Networking class.